MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 You can download the installation program from the following locations:

-- Through your existing MSDN subscription.
++ Through your existing MSDN subscription.
-- (pending) [Volume Licensing Service Center (VLSC)](http://go.microsoft.com/fwlink/?LinkId=717966&clcid=0x409) provides an ISO file for Microsoft customers who have volume licensing.
-VLSC is expected to have an ISO available for the 9.0 release in January 2017.
-- [Visual Studio Dev Essentials](http://go.microsoft.com/fwlink/?LinkId=717968&clcid=0x409) provides a zipped file for free to developers who sign up for Visual Studio Dev Essentials.
-This is the Developer edition of Microsoft R Server; it has the same features as Enterprise but is licensed for development scenarios.
++ [Visual Studio Dev Essentials](http://go.microsoft.com/fwlink/?LinkId=717968&clcid=0x409) provides a zipped file for free to developers who sign up for Visual Studio Dev Essentials.
+This is the Developer edition of Microsoft R Server; it has the same features as Enterprise except it is licensed for development scenarios.

     - Click **Join or Access Now** and enter your account information.
     - Click **Downloads**, and then search for *Microsoft R*.
     - Be sure that you are connected to Visual Studio Dev Essentials before searching the **Downloads** list.
 You're in the right place if the URL starts with *my.visualstudio.com*.

+> A download option on [Volume Licensing Service Center (VLSC)](http://go.microsoft.com/fwlink/?LinkId=717966&clcid=0x409) for R Server on Windows is pending.
+VLSC is expected to have an ISO available for the 9.0 release in January 2017.

 ### Run Setup